 Eyes are a huge form of communication.
 I don't want to freak you out, but the eyes say everything!
 Maintaining eye contact instills trust, looking down, up and sideways communicates everything you don't want to say, at least not if the encounter is important to you.
 We have all been on the receiving end of distracted eyes, and I would wager we have all engaged in the same behavior to extricate ourselves from certain individuals.
 If you have, then you already know the importance of eye messages.

-When I am training a group of people, or lecturing students and I bring up the subject of tone of voice, I simply ask them to recall a class or a meeting where the speaker droned on in a monotonous voice that nearly put them to sleep.
+When I am training a group of people or lecturing students and I bring up the subject of the tone of voice, I simply ask them to recall a class or a meeting where the speaker droned on in a monotonous voice that nearly put them to sleep.
 Everyone instantly understands.
 How would you rate your tone of voice?
 If you aren't really sure (because what we hear is different from what everyone else hears), then ask a couple of people to rate your tone, your inflections, and pitch.
 Putting people to sleep, looking at their watches or gesturing towards the door is not what you want when communicating.

 Facial expressions say so much and because they seem to be such a natural response to things we are hearing or seeing, it is extremely important to be aware of them in the workplace.
-As I said earlier, looking at your watch repeatedly in a meeting when your boss is droning on about something will communicate your annoyance, which will in turn annoy your boss.
+As I said earlier, looking at your watch repeatedly in a meeting when your boss is droning on about something will communicate your annoyance, which will, in turn, annoy your boss.
 Unless, of course, your intention was to piss him or her off.
 Rolling your eyes when a colleague is explaining their contribution to a group project is disrespectful and immature.
 Is that really the message you want to send in a professional setting?
 So it is key that we keep certain facial expressions from morphing onto your face in certain situations.
 Maintaining a poker face can work to your advantage.

 Physical space is telling.
 Here I am referring to both the comfort zone of personal space when speaking with someone, as well as your personal space, i.e. your desk, office or cubicle.
 That comfortable bubble we all have as our perimeters is unique to everyone, but the universal unspoken code is not to 'invade' another person' s space.
-However, some individuals are clueless about this and literally get in your space while you slowly inch your way backwards to maintain your bubble, only to have this clueless individual inch forward to maintain their invasion.
+However, some individuals are clueless about this and literally get in your space while you slowly inch your way backward to maintain your bubble, only to have this clueless individual inch forward to maintain their invasion.
 Getting too close is a sign of aggression, and it is often saved for that reason alone, but if there is no aggression, then it is a sign of disrespect.
 This person has no boundaries.
 If they are willingly getting in your space each time you speak with them, you have to wonder what other boundaries they will trespass.

 Heidi Crux is the author of Public Speaking Simplified and Demystified.
 Communication Basics to Create Lasting Impressions.
 Heidi is a graduate of Dale Carnegie Training with over 25 years of experience both in and out of the boardroom teaching communication basics and management principles at the university level.
 As a trainer and coach Heidi conducts seminars and workshops upon request as well as public speaking engagements.